 507-508.
 REAL VARIABLES.
 Throughout the year.
 Credit three hours a term.
 Prerequisite, Mathematics 502 or the equivalent, and consent of the instructor.
 Hours to be arranged.
-Mr. Herz and Mr. Schreiber.
+Mr. Widom,

 The modern theory of real functions.
-Topics will include Lebesgue measure and integration in Euclidean space, differentiation, abstract measure and integration, the Lebesgue spaces, and an introducton to Fourier series.
+Topics will include Lebesgue measure and integration in Euclidean space, differentiation, abstract measure and integration, the Lebesgue spaces, and an introduction to Fourier series.

-517. FUNCTIONAL ANALYSIS.
+[517.
+FUNCTIONAL ANALYSIS.
 Fall term.
 Credit three hours.
 Prerequisites, Mathematics 372 and 505.
-Hours to be arranged.
-Mr. Heyneman.
+Not given in 1960-1961.]